-VUP also has New Zealand's strongest and most vibrant poetry list, featuring many emerging poets, alongside prize-winning Jenny Bornholdt, James Brown, Brian Turner, Dinah Hawken, Vincent O'Sullivan and inaugural NZ Poet Laureate Bill Manhire.
+VUP has Aotearoa New Zealand's strongest and most vibrant poetry list, featuring emerging poets such as Oscar Upperton, Tayi Tibble, Freya Daly Sadgrove and essa may ranapiri, alongside the widely acclaimed poets Jenny Bornholdt, Tusiata Avia, James Brown, Brian Turner, Hinemoana Baker, Dinah Hawken, Vincent O'Sullivan and inaugural NZ Poet Laureate Bill Manhire.

 Publisher: Fergus Barrowman

 Bill Manhire, Emeritus Professor and Founding Director of the International Institute of Modern Letters

 Kate Hunter, Associate Professor School of History, Philosophy, Political Science & International Relations

 Fergus Barrowman, Publisher

 Please note: all books sold directly by VUP are 'firm' unless otherwise arranged.